Modern Slavery Statement

 We have a varied supply chain covering services which are provided within the UK, a wide range of products and branded merchandise including those manufactured overseas, and UK based licensees.
 We are committed to working to ensure everyone who works for and with us is treated fairly, is able to work safely and has their human rights protected and respected.
 We have a responsibility to work to ensure modern slavery is not present in any form across the charity and within our supply chains and we are committed to ensuring our practices support this.

 As the BBC’s corporate charity, BBC Children in Need is supported by, and seeks to align itself to the policies of the BBC in a number of ways, including our approach to modern slavery.
-Members of both BBC Children in Need and Children in Need Limited are core members of the BBC Group’s Modern Slavery Working Group and feed in to BBC Group modern slavery programmes and initiatives.
 You can read the BBC Group’s Modern Slavery Statement here.

 - APPROACH TO TACKLING MODERN SLAVERY